dschinagl/gace/README.md

-# GACE
+# GACE Demo Code

-This is the demo code for the paper:
+The demo code for the paper

-**GACE: Geometry Aware Confidence Enhancement for Black-box 3D Object Detectors on LiDAR-Data**
+**GACE: Geometry Aware Confidence Enhancement for Black-box 3D Object Detectors on LiDAR-Data** will be released soon.
 <br>